Geekman

 Why Chrome uses a lot of RAM?

 While the Android system will remove the apps and processes from the background once RAM fills up, you can manually close apps by swiping from the recent panel.
 Now, just like that, when you open Chrome and browse through different tabs and extensions, Chrome splits every tab and extension into its process.
-This is useful as if one thing crashes; it does not bring down the whole webpage or tabs at once.
+This is useful because if one thing crashes, it does not bring down the whole webpage or tabs at once.

 How to limit Google Chrome memory usage and free up RAM